Scholarships, Prizes and Awards

 If a student is enrolled full-time in English language training in the first year, they will have their scholarship renewed in the second year, as long as they have enrolled in at least one academic course in the second year.

 For international students who are enrolled in English language training and academic courses but have less than 24 credit hours of academic courses in one year, the scholarship grade point average will be the average of the academic courses completed in that year.

 One year of a renewable scholarship may be postponed while the recipient is studying at another post-secondary institution, as long as the recipient returns to UNB as a student in an undergraduate degree program.
 Unless otherwise stated, renewable scholarships are awarded for a maximum of eight terms.
 Requests for the renewal or deferral of a renewable scholarship under other circumstances may be considered on an individual basis.

 Scholarships Open to Second Entry Students

-Students transferring to UNB from another post-secondary institution to complete their first undergraduate degree as well as students beginning the Bachelor of Education program on the Fredericton campus may be considered for scholarship support on the basis of their recent academic achievement.
+Students transferring to UNB from another post-secondary institution to complete their first undergraduate degree as well as students beginning the Bachelor of Education program on the Fredericton campus may be considered for scholarship support on the basis of their grades used for admission into their program.
 The scholarship application is found online at www.unb.ca/scholarships

 Students who are admitted to UNB on a basis OTHER THAN their high school marks (such as degree holders, mature students, adult learners, etc.) may be considered for scholarship support when they have completed 24 credit hours at UNB, unless otherwise specified in the scholarship description.